zteo-google/trace-context/spec/20-http_header_format.md

 # Trace context HTTP headers format

-This section describes the binding of the distributed trace context to `traceparent` and `tracestate` http headers.
+This section describes the format of `traceparent` and `tracestate` in HTTP headers, which are used to provide trace contexts.

-## Relationship between the headers
+## Relationship between traceparent and tracestate

+[TODO: consider showing a generic format of the traceparent and trace state] [TODO: nit: why are trace states prepended instead of appended?
+It is easier to follow traces if they are presented in call order, rather than in reverse.
+For long traces, it becomes easier to see where calls diverge).

+In an incoming HTTP header, `traceparent` provides information about the receiver's predecessor in the distributed system.

 The `traceparent` header represents the incoming request in a tracing system in a common format.
 The `tracestate` header includes the parent in a potentially vendor-specific format.

-For example, a client traced in the congo system adds the following headers to an outbound http request.
+Consider a trace originating from the `congo` system.
+Since it is the root of the trace, the `congo` system writes the following header fields to its outbound HTTP request.

 ``` http
 traceparent: 00-0af7651916cd43dd8448eb211c80319c-b7ad6b7169203331-01
 tracestate: congo=BleGNlZWRzIHRohbCBwbGVhc3VyZS4
 ```

-If the receiving server is traced in the `rojo` tracing system, it carries over the state it received and adds a new entry with the position in its trace.
+These values correspond respectively to a self-chosen unique identifier of the `congo` server, as well as an arbitrary value corresponding to the `congo` key.

+When a receiving server, say `rojo`, receives the HTTP request, it updates the `traceparent` field with its own identifier, and prepends `tracestate` with an entry for itself:

 ``` http
 traceparent: 00-0af7651916cd43dd8448eb211c80319c-00f067aa0ba902b7-01
 tracestate: rojo=00-0af7651916cd43dd8448eb211c80319c-00f067aa0ba902b7-01,congo=BleGNlZWRzIHRohbCBwbGVhc3VyZS4
 ```

-You'll notice that the `rojo` system reuses the value of `traceparent` in its entry in `tracestate`.
-This means it is a generic tracing system.
-Otherwise, `tracestate` entries are opaque.
+Notice that the `rojo` system used its system identifier in both the `traceparent` and `tracestate` fields.
+This means that it is a generic tracing system.
+Otherwise,`tracestate` entries are opaque.
+[TODO - what does it mean "generic tracing system"?
+What does a "specialized" tracing system do?]
+[TODO - Why "otherwise entries are opaque"?
+Why this confusing rule? tracestate should be uniformly treated as opaque, or follow some well-specified rule for interpretation.
+Conditional handling increases the complexity of the system and adds on to the parsing load of the server for no foreseeable gain.)

-If the receiving server of the above is `congo` again, it continues from its last position, overwriting its entry with one representing the new parent.
+If the receiving server of the above is `congo` again, it continues from its last position [TODO -- what does "its last position" mean?], overwriting its entry with one representing the new parent.
+[TODO - why should it be overwritten?
+Doesn't this defeat the purpose of the trace, since it no longer represents a happens-before timeline of which call came before another?
+Also, doesn't this imply that systems in the trace must all have unique names? (eg. no other system can be called `congo` in this distributed system).
+If that is the case, it should be specified somewhere.]

 ``` http
 traceparent: 00-0af7651916cd43dd8448eb211c80319c-b9c7c989f97918e1-01
 tracestate: congo=lZWRzIHRoNhcm5hbCBwbGVhc3VyZS4,rojo=00-0af7651916cd43dd8448eb211c80319c-00f067aa0ba902b7-01
 ```

-Notice when `congo` wrote its `traceparent` entry, it reuses the last trace ID which helps in consistency for those doing correlation.
+Notice when `congo` wrote its `traceparent` entry, it reuses the last trace ID [TODO - what is a trace ID?
+This term should be defined earlier] which helps in consistency for those doing correlation.
 However, the value of its entry `tracestate` is opaque and different.
 This is ok.

 Finally, you'll see `tracestate` retains an entry for `rojo` exactly as it was, except pushed to the right.
 The left-most position lets the next server know which tracing system corresponds with `traceparent`.
 In this case, since `congo` wrote `traceparent`, its `tracestate` entry should be left-most.

+[TODO -- this explanation contradicts an earlier paragraph.
+This paragraph says we should prepend congo to tracestate, but the earlier paragraph says we should overwrite the congo entry.
+If the correct action is to remove the congo entry (if it exists), and then prepend the congo entry, then this should be clarified].

 # Traceparent field